Lost Boys: Why Our Sons Turn Violent and How We Can Save Them

-Lost Boys: Why Our Sons Turn Violent and How We Can Save Them is a 2000 book by the psychologist James Garbarino, in which the author details the epidemic of violent male youths in the United States.
+Lost Boys: Why Our Sons Turn Violent and How We Can Save Them is a 2000 book by the psychologist James Garbarino, in which the author details the epidemic of male youth violence in the United States.

 Part I

 Garbarino makes use of various quantitative research, in addition to qualitative research in the form of interviews with juvenile delinquents in detention and violent boys on death row.

 Garbarino addresses biological and environmental factors that contribute to aggression in boys, which in most cases is diagnosed by mental professionals as conduct disorder or chronic mis-behaviour.

 Additionally, Garbarino discusses that youths with violent backgrounds are to be understood as boys rather than as miniature adult criminals.
 Several passages assist parents in revising how they think about their teenaged sons.
 He credits the work of Anna Freud for adding to the misconception that adolescence is a disconnect from childhood.

 Attachment disorder in infancy is one potential cause for violent and/or aggressive teenagers, linking the childhood with future behaviour and demeanour.
 Kids who experience trauma in the form of parental or caregiver abuse may depart emotionally from their physical self, called dissociation.
 This may cause difficulties in feeling empathy and functionally socially, which Garbarino posits makes committing violent acts more likely.